‘Shujaat Bukhari's empty room haunts us’, says ‘Rising Kashmir’ scribe

 The killing of Rising Kashmir's editor Shujaat Bukhari left the entire nation shocked.
 There was an outpouring of grief and horror after the gruesome murder of this fine professional who was known for putting forth his views without fear of being criticised.
 His views on matters related to Kashmir were considered authentic not only in India but across the world.
-Bukhari indeed was a tall figure in the media profession and the void left by him would be hard fill in years to come.
+Bukhari indeed was a tall figure in the media profession and the void left by him would be hard to fill in years to come.

-We to a journalist working for Rising Kashmir to know how the staff there are coping up with this immense loss.
+We spoke to a journalist working for Rising Kashmir to know how the staff there are coping with this immense loss.
 Rabiya Bashir of Rising Kashmir tells OneIndia in this candid interview that the staff is "shattered" and are yet to come to terms with the fact that Bukhari is no more.
 She said that Bukhari was a great personality who inspired budding journalists and constantly encouraged them to stick to ethics of journalism.

 "He was a thorough professional and was never biased.
 He was such a great inspiration for young journalists.
 He was humble and kind to everyone.
 He always spoke the truth," she said.